dahong67/CacheVariables.jl/README.md

 ## Function form

-The function form saves the output of running a function, and can be used with the `do...end` syntax.
+The function form saves the output of running a function and can be used with the `do...end` syntax.

 ```julia